eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

 1. Before starting building the lab, updating the system is recommended.
 This can be done by executing `sudo apt update` and then `sudo apt full-upgrade -y`.
 Finally, `reboot` the machine.

-2. Install necessary tools by executing the following command:
+2. Install necessary tools by executing the following command.

    ```bash
    sudo apt install build-essential curl git gnupg software-properties-common
    ```

-3. Install *Terraform* by executing the following commands (more info on [the official website](https://www.terraform.io/downloads)):
+3. Install *Terraform* by executing the following commands.
+More info on [the official website](https://www.terraform.io/downloads).

    ```bash
    curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -